HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 ![](/assets/BoxCounting_files/headline.png)

-I was invited to a wedding recently, and had the pleasure to meet the 4-year old Benjamin[^1] who was fascinated by numbers and arithmetic.
-Sharing and often repeating the
-[laments of Paul Lockhardt](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf), I was eager to show him some aspects of mathematics, that are fun to explore and not commonly taught in schools.
+I was recently invited to a wedding of a friend, where I had the pleasure to meet the the 4-year old Benjamin[^1] who was fascinated by numbers and arithmetic.
+Sharing and often repeating the [laments of Paul Lockhardt](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf), I was eager to show him some aspects of mathematics, that are fun to explore and not commonly taught in schools.

 Given his young age and tiny size he had already mastered a fair amount of arithmetic.
 His favorite topic where gigantic numbers.
 He